 The ReDi School of Digital Integration is a non-profit school for IT-sawy refugees and asylum seekers.
 Here, interested participants are given the opportunity to acquire extensive programming skills and, depending on their abilities, to receive training and further education.
 They are supported by volunteer programmers from IT companies and start-ups, who pass on their knowledge to the refugees.
 ProSiebenSat.1 Tech Solutions has also supported the ReDi School as a cooperation partner since the end of 2018.
 ProSiebenSat.1 thereby not only assists financially but moreover transmits knowledge: Employees accompany various events, give courses and act as mentors.
 The ReDi School not only wants to promote the technological skills of its students, but also offers participants numerous workshops and networking opportunities.
 In this way, the refugees can already make first contacts with potential employers.

-“Help for Helpers” - this is the motto of the startsocial competition co-founded by ProSiebenSat.1 in 2001, which promotes voluntary work in the social sector.
+"Help for Helpers" - this is the motto of the startsocial competition co-founded by ProSiebenSat.1 in 2001, which promotes voluntary work in the social sector.
 Around 500 experts from business, the public sector and social institutions throughout Germany support volunteer projects in their practical implementation.
 In a four-month coaching phase, 100 selected initiatives receive professional advice to further develop and implement their ideas.
-In 2019, the 25 most convincing projects were once again selected by an expert jury and invited to the Federal Awards Ceremony in Berlin.
-Seven initiatives received cash prizes totaling EUR 35,000, including a special prize from the German Chancellor.
+In 2021, seven initiatives received a cash prize of 5,000 euros each for their commitment.
+This year, the Chancellor's special prize went to the Romanusbad Siebenlehn e.V., a purely volunteer-run outdoor swimming bath in a structurally weak rural community in Saxony.
 ProSiebenSat.1 employees were involved as coaches and contributed their expertise in various areas.
-This year, for example, we supported the Romanusbad Siebenlehn e.V., a purely volunteer-run outdoor swimming bath in a structurally weak rural village in Saxony.
-We also supported the Hacker School in Hamburg, which aims to get children and young people interested in programming, the social startup Mental Health Initiative, and the Ausbildung statt Abschiebung e.V. association.
+This year we also supported the Hacker School in Hamburg, which aims to get children and young people interested in programming, the social startup Mental Health Initiative, and the Ausbildung statt Abschiebung e.V. association.